 The different ways to play poker

 Of course, you’ve likely seen the World Series of Poker or the World Poker Tour Championship on TV at some stage and been blown away by the amount of money at stake.
 Competition poker is definitely for more advanced players, although there are novice competitions that you can take advantage of (again, start small).
-The type of competition can vary wildly depending on whether it’s played in a cash-game format or tournament format.
+The type of competition can vary wildly, depending on whether it’s played in a cash-game format or tournament format.

-In-person poker vs online poker
+In-person poker vs. online poker

 Most of the best online poker sites also now host live dealer games, which offer the best of both worlds.
-In these, you still play poker online, but deal with professional croupiers, who add a whole heap of the live casino experience to your game.
+In these, you still play poker online but deal with professional croupiers, who add a whole heap of the live casino experience to your game.
 Some even have a chat room attached to the game so you can communicate in real time with other players.
-Of course, it’s totally up to you which type of poker you wish to play and how you want to play it: the fun bit is deciding what suits your gameplay best.
+Of course, it’s totally up to you which type of poker you wish to play and how you want to play it.
+The fun part is deciding what suits your gameplay best!